 Applications to the M.D./Ph.D.
 Program are accepted from U.S. citizens or permanent residents and foreign nationals.
 All applicants selected for admission currently receive support from the program for stipend, tuition, and health fees.
-Substantial funding is provided by the Medical Scientist Training Program (MSTP), a grant provided from the National Institute of General Medical Sciences.
-Continuing in the program is contingent on satisfactory progress in both the School of Medicine and the Graduate School.
-The average length of time students spend completing the requirements for the M.D./Ph.D.
-Program is seven to eight years.
+Substantial funding is provided by the Medical Scientist Training Program (MSTP) training grant provided by the National Institute of General Medical Sciences.
+Continuation in the program is contingent on satisfactory progress in both the School of Medicine and the Graduate School.
+Students spend an average of seven to eight years completing the requirements for the M.D./Ph.D.
+Program.

 Requirements of the M.D./Ph.D.
 Program

-During the first and second years of medical school, the majority of M.D./Ph.D. students take, for credit, graduate-level courses primarily designed for them.
-These courses supplement the core medical school curriculum and can be applied toward the course requirements of the student’s chosen Ph.D. program.
-The summer between the first and second years is spent in lab rotation(s), the purpose of which is to orient students in the selection of a thesis mentor and research area.
-However, students must request affiliation with a particular department in the Graduate School by the beginning of their third year of study in the joint-degree program.
+During the first and second years of medical school, the majority of M.D./Ph.D. students complete graduate-level courses co-listed in the medical and graduate schools.
+In addition, there are M.D./Ph.D.-specific courses that complement the core medical school curriculum, and course credit can be applied toward the requirements of the student’s chosen Ph.D. program.
+Lab rotations (up to two approximately five-week rotations) in the summer between the first and second years allow students to explore potential thesis mentors and research projects.
+Students request affiliation with a particular department in the Graduate School by the beginning of their third year of study in the program.
 Any exceptions must be approved by the director of the M.D./Ph.D.
-Program and the director of graduate studies (DGS) of their proposed Ph.D. department.
+Program and the director of graduate studies (DGS) of the proposed Ph.D. department.

-A student admitted to the joint-degree program must satisfy the Graduate School Honors requirement and complete all predissertation requirements within four terms of affiliation with the Ph.D. department.
-These include course requirements, teaching requirements if applicable, a departmental qualifying examination, and the submission of an approved prospectus.
-At that point, the student is admitted to candidacy.
-Students in the M.D./Ph.D.
-Program must be admitted to candidacy one full year before they expect to be awarded the Ph.D. degree.
+Students admitted to the joint-degree program must satisfy the Graduate School Honors requirement and complete all predissertation requirements within four terms of affiliation with the Ph.D. department.
+To be admitted to candidacy, students in the M.D./Ph.D.
+Program must fulfill the Ph.D. program course requirements, teaching requirements if applicable, a departmental qualifying examination, and the submission of an approved prospectus.
 An average of three to four years is spent completing the Ph.D. requirements.